How to Win the Battle of the Bulge

 By Margot Hedlin

 With “flat belly tips” plastered across every magazine cover, belly fat might already be on your mind.
 Yet the articles bewailing muffin tops and bountiful backsides are off the mark: The fat you can see and pinch, known as subcutaneous fat, threatens your wardrobe more than it threatens your health.
-The real problem—visceral, or belly, fat—lies deep in the abdominal cavity, where it wreaks havoc on your health.
+The real problem—visceral, or belly, fat—lies out of reach deep in the abdominal cavity, where it wreaks havoc on your health.

 Big Belly, Big Problems